ashdenmace/purplevan/README.md

 - A home page showcasing some pictures, including some details about the van and accessories included.
 - Not Found page if a user tries to visit a route that doesn't exist.

+## API Documentation
+You can only send GET requests to the API Gateway.
+Behind that the lambda will access the S3 bucket, create and send back an array of the requested photos in object form.

+Photo Object Example: { src: "examplelink", key: file_name }

+- /current - GET Request to /current will send back an array of current photos of Haze.
+- /before - GET Request to /before will send back an array of before and during the autowork photos of Haze.
+- /celebrations - GET Request to /celebrations will send back an array of photos of the van decorated during celebrations.

 ## Technology Used
 - React and Vite
 - Javascript